ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-24-the-sql-i-love-part-1-scanning-large-table.md

 ```
 {: .language-sql}

 > #### Wow, it is significantly faster than the previous approach.
-More than in 1000 times.
+More than 1000 times.

 Note, that the values of `user_id` are not sequential and can have gaps like 25 348 is right after 25 345.
 The solution also works if any records from future pages are deleted - even in that case query does not skip records.
 Sweet, right?